 - Delete VPN gateways

 Repeat for all hubs associated to the virtual WAN.

 You can either delete the hubs at this point, or delete the hubs later when you delete the resource group.

 Navigate to the resource group in the Azure portal.

 Select Delete resource group.
 This deletes the other resources in the resource group, including the hubs and the virtual WAN.

-Next, to learn more about Virtual WAN, see:
+Next, to learn more about ExpressRoute in Virtual WAN, see: